 USB charging is not immune to issues too.
 It is very common to buy wall chargers that allow you to plug a USB cable into it to charge your phone.
 Equally common is to simply plug any USB cable into your laptop and let it charge your phone.
-What you need to know is that there are currently 3 USB specifications: USB 1.0 , USB 2.0 and USB 3.0 – it seems like each one carries it’s own power specification.
+What you need to know is that there are currently 3 USB specifications: USB 1.0, USB 2.0 and USB 3.0 – it seems like each one carries its own power specification.
 For example in USB 2.0 is 500mA whereas in USB 3.0 it is 900mA and can go up to 1500mA.
-You will note that the USB charger take much longer to charge your device compared to a wall charger and the reason for it is a combination of the quality and thickness of the USB cable, the cable’s specification and the source of the charging.
-Some laptops USB do not produce enough juice to charge your device which is why you see some Y-shaped cables so you can harness the power of both USB ports (common with external hard drives).
+You will note that the USB charger takes much longer to charge your device compared to a wall charger and the reason for it is a combination of the quality and thickness of the USB cable, the cable’s specification, and the source of the charging.
+Some laptops USB does not produce enough juice to charge your device which is why you see some Y-shaped cables so you can harness the power of both USB ports (common with external hard drives).

 I spoke to Rene Winter who is not just the Director Wintec Solutions but also has this impressive qualification Beng (hons) Mechatronic Engineering and he shares the Dodgy-Chargers-Concern and confirms that “Over Charge / Discharge Protection is critical.
-When connecting a battery or in car charger to your phone you can’t always be there to know when it is full, so it’s important for a device to have circuitry that recognises when it is full and automatically stops outputting power to the device.”
+When connecting a battery or in-car charger to your phone you can’t always be there to know when it is full, so it’s important for a device to have circuitry that recognizes when it is full and automatically stops outputting power to the device.”

-Solar charging is the most under utilised technologies in Africa.
-However this is largely due to cheap versions that don’t work and have damaged or ruined the term “solar charging”.
-Ever tried those solar powered garden lights ?
+Solar charging is the most underutilized tech in Africa.
+However, this is largely due to cheap versions that don’t work and have damaged or ruined the term “solar charging”.
+Ever tried those solar powered garden lights?

-Products Like Powertraveller award winning range use glass bonded panels that actually collect UV and maximise the efficiency of how it coverts this UV to electricity – making them extremely efficient, robust and temperature tolerant (-20 – +40 degrees ! )
+Products Like Powertraveller award-winning range use glass bonded panels that actually collect UV and maximize the efficiency of how it coverts this UV to electricity – making them extremely efficient, robust, and temperature tolerant (-20 – +40 degrees ! )

-Technologies like MPPT – Powertravellers patented Maximum Power Point Technology means there panels can harness and store (in batteries) the charge so when it gets over cast, it still outputs a regulated current (not AC – damaging to devices ) and therefore allows maximum output and power efficiently to your device.
+Technologies like MPPT – Powertravellers patented Maximum Power Point Technology means their panels can harness and store (in batteries) the charge so when it gets overcast, it still outputs a regulated current (not AC – damaging to devices ) and therefore allows maximum output and power efficiently to your device.

 So in summary: